ankitrssc786/DBS-Assigment/Server-spring-boot/README.md

 -- mvn install
 -- Deploy war file on tomcat server or any server

+or

+Using Spring Boot Suite Tomcat Inbuilt server

 ## Requirements
 - Java 1.8 or later.
 - PostgreSQL Server 9.x or later.